As Coronavirus sweeps the globe and businesses are forced into lockdown, we take a look at 5 areas British retailers may have to address to survive.

-To mitigate scenarios such as the one we’re in, the high street needs to br creative to compete against each other off and online.
+To mitigate scenarios such as the one we’re in, the high street needs to be creative to compete against each other off and online.

-High street retailer supply chains needs to be solid yet flexible.
+High street retailer supply chains need to be solid yet flexible.

-Fulfilling a customer order relies on a robust supply chain.
-You might have the best product, packaging and marketing but if a supplier is late in delivery or a courier loses your package, your brand reputation will be at risk.
+You might have the best product, packaging and marketing but if a supplier is late in delivery and shelves are not full, your brand reputation will be at risk.

-At the same time, the whole supply chain needs to have contingencies in place to adapt to circumstances like social distancing, extended hours, reworking shift patterns and having the correct equipment available for people to do their jobs.
+At the same time, the whole supply chain needs to have contingencies in place to adapt to circumstances like social distancing, extended hours, reworking shift patterns and having the correct equipment available for people to do their jobs safely.

 If the current pandemic has taught us anything, it’s to be prepared for any scenario at any time and to be able to re-purpose overnight.